kkorathaluri/terraform-provider-cribltest-new/docs/resources/source.md

 - `discovery_type` (String) Target discovery mechanism.
 Use static to manually enter a list of targets.
 Default: "static"; must be one of ["static", "dns", "ec2", "k8s-node", "k8s-pods"]
 - `duration_seconds` (Number) Duration of the assumed role's session, in seconds.
 Minimum is 900 (15 minutes), default is 3600 (1 hour), and maximum is 43200 (12 hours).
 Default: 3600
 - `enable_assume_role` (Boolean) Use Assume Role credentials to access EC2.
 Default: false
 - `endpoint` (String) EC2 service endpoint.
-If empty, defaults to AWS' Region-specific endpoint.
+If empty, defaults to the AWS Region-specific endpoint.
 Otherwise, it must point to EC2-compatible endpoint.
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
 - `id` (String) Unique ID for this input
 - `interval` (Number) How often in seconds to scrape targets for metrics.
 Default: 15